Advertisement

 Anthrax testing is performed under specific circumstances, including:

-• Occupational Exposure: Individuals working with livestock, animal products, or in high-risk industries may require regular testing to prevent occupational exposure to Anthrax.
+• Occupational Exposure: Individuals working with livestock, animal products, or in high-risk industries may require regular testing to prevent occupational exposure to these bacteria.

-• Bioterrorism Preparedness: Given Anthrax’s history as a bioterrorism agent, Anthrax testing is a core component of bioterrorism response and preparedness strategies, helping to safeguard public health.
+• Bioterrorism Preparedness: Given anthrax’s history as a bioterrorism agent, testing is a core component of bioterrorism response and preparedness strategies, helping to safeguard public health.

 1. Sample Contamination: Anthrax spores can easily contaminate samples, complicating test accuracy.
 Laboratories follow stringent protocols to avoid cross-contamination.